 Try Nude on Nude

 Use tapered candles to accentuate design elements that are already present, like how these nude taper candles on wooden candleholders matched the wooden plates and votives.
 Coupled with the garland of spirea branches, the cohesive nude-on-nude style felt so fresh and modern.
 Keep the tan shades far from boring with a pop of color in the table linens.

 Consider taking inspiration from your venue and incorporating its colors and textures.
 In this barnyard wedding, with tons of woods and straw, the couple used candles that brought out the barn's different elements like the woods and hay.
 The fact that they used multiple colors—brown, ivory, light rose—made the setup even more cohesive and elevated the rustic look.

-If your décor is season-based, consider looking to the season for color inspiration.
+If your decor is seasonal, consider looking to the season for color inspiration.
 For a fall wedding, try using marigolds, oranges, or burnt siennas.
-This couple used warm orange pillars to match the wooden table lined with multi-colored mini gourds and dried flowers.
+This couple used warm orange candles to match the wooden table lined with multicolored mini gourds and dried flowers.
 We love the mix of tapers and non-tapers, too!

 Consider Lilac for Summer

 Warmer weather means colorful blooms and citrus fruits.
 With a smattering of cut kiwis, oranges, and dragonfruits alongside an arrangement of wildflowers, this centerpiece meshed the two to create the perfect summer spread.
 To match some of the more vibrant hues in the centerpiece, like those purple wildflowers and dragonfruits, the couple opted for lilac candles in glass votives.